qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-jupyterlab.md

     distracting challenges caused by differing operating systems.

     We will use JupyterLab in the cloud via a service called "CryoCloud", which everyone should already be registered for.
-If you're not, please use the break time following this module to register!
+If you are not, please use the break time following this module to register!
 Send a message to Matt or Trey on Slack with your GitHub username as soon as possible and we will ensure your registration goes through quickly.